git-sujit/maven-spring/README.md

 		- If we do both(Implement interface & define init-method/destroy-method in bean defn)
 			then first callback method is invoked then custom method is invoked
 		- global level init/destroy methods: define at beans/default-init-method & default-destroy-method
+# BeanPostProcessor
+	- Tells spring to do something after bean is initialized
+	- A single method runs for all the beans, no matter how many types of bean we have
+	- Bean Post Processor is a separate class which implements BeanPostProcessor
+	- IN Bean config xml mention the bean post processor class
+	- There are no common method for printing just before destroy
+	- properties through PropertyPlaceholderConfigurer beanFactoryPostProcesseor class
+		- Put properties in separate file
+		- Mention PropertyPlaceholderConfigurer and location of prop file in beans config xml
+# Annotation based container configuration
+	- define component-scan in bean config xml
+	- put @Component at class level and bean-id is class-name(Animal) having lowercase first letter(animal)
+	- @Component is stereotype.
+Other stereotypes are: @Service, @Repository, @Controller
 #JUNIT: @Test Vs extends TestCase
 	- JUnit3 style: extends Test
 		Create a class that extends TestCase, and start test methods with the word test.
 		When running the class as a JUnit Test (in Eclipse), all methods starting with the word test are automatically run
 	- JUnit4 style: @Test annotation